zacharee/SamloaderKotlin/README.md

 ## Download speeds are slow
 Samsung's servers sometimes throttle downloads to about 3MiB/s.
 For older devices, you may see even slower speeds.
 Different regions/CSCs may have faster downloads.

+## How do I know which CSC to use?
+On your device, do the following:
+1. Open the Settings app.
+2. Scroll down to "About phone" or "About tablet" and tap it.
+3. Tap "Software information".
+4. Scroll down to "Service provider software version".
+5. You'll see something like "XAA/XAA,XAA/XAU/TMB" or "XAR/XAR/" on the second line.

+The first three letters there are your current CSC.
+The last three letters are the original/firmware CSC of your device.
+Using the above examples, the first has a current CSC of XAA and a firmware CSC of TMB.
+The second has a current CSC of XAR and a firmware CSC of XAR.

+## How do I choose an alternative CSC if mine isn't working?
+Use the CSC picker dialog (the button that looks like a list inside the "Region" text field).
+You can search for your country or region in there and see the different CSCs used.
+If there are specific carriers associated with a CSC, they'll also be shown.

 # Building
 Building this project should be fairly easy.